 Question 1: If you needed urgent software enhancements to meet demand, did your provider respond and deliver as expected?

-In many areas, COVID-19 restrictions limited capacity within the bank, creating challenges for both bankers and customers alike since many services require face-to-face interaction.
+COVID-19 forced many industries to pivot their business strategies in order to survive the uncertain climate.
+For the banking industry this meant finding digital solutions to continue serving their customer base, especially those that were limiting face-to-face interaction due to COVID-19 restrictions.
 Many smaller banks without digital banking services may have felt the impact the hardest causing some bankers to start requesting enhancements and additions from their core provider.
 If you were one of these bankers, was your core provider able to respond to your requests and deliver in a timely fashion?

 For Gilmer National Bank, the answer was "no." After 30 years of working with their legacy core provider, Gilmer National Bank needed to expand their offerings with online banking, debit card solutions, and remote deposit capture.
 They found themselves needing to move fast as they were in danger of losing a very large customer simply because they did not have remote deposit capture available.